kenwdelong/docker-graphite-statsd/README.md

 - Set port 80 to Grafana and 81 to the Graphite web app
 - Removed some idle statistics from statsd

+## Testing ##
+Run the test script in the test directory.
+Then go to port 80 on the container, log in as admin/admin, and create a chart that looks at `stats/counters/example/statsd/counter/changed/count`.
+You should see the graph working there.

 # Docker Image for Graphite & Statsd

 ## Get Graphite & Statsd running instantly